Support Services, Adaptive Tools & Resources to Succeed on the Vocational Path

 In addition to working with college-bound students, we have multiple contracts with Veterans Affairs to help students who qualify for their benefits.
 We offer tutoring and assistance in pursuing education at a technical institute or in automobile and engineer programs at trade schools.

 Many professionals have worked in their field for decades but need that certification or associate degree to get a promotion, so they come to us for help.
 We also offer job-search help to veterans, including interviewing and resume writing tips.
 They often do not know where they will work after leaving the services, and we help them translate their skills to today's job market.

 Do you see any trends in the number of veterans with disabilities pursuing vocational school over a four-year degree?

-We are certainly seeing a far greater interest in computer science and web development among veterans than we have in the past.
-Many of our clients are older than the average student; I’m seeing veterans with disabilities who are 50+, who came back from Vietnam with no education, and are now going back to school to learn basic skills in Java or C+ or database management.
-It's really impressive that they are taking on that challenge, and we are happy to support them in the pursuit.
+There is a far greater interest in computer science and web development than we have seen in the past.
+Many of our clients are older than the average student.
+I see veterans with disabilities who are age 50 and older who came back from Vietnam with no education and are now going back to school to learn basic skills in Java, C++, or database management.
+It's impressive that they are taking on that challenge, and we are happy to support them in the pursuit.

-What advice do you have for a veteran with a disability just beginning to consider his or her opportunities after service?
+What advice do you have for veterans with a disability just beginning to consider their opportunities after service?

 It's all about information for veterans and anyone else with disabilities looking to pursue education.
-Most of these vets just don’t know about benefits available to them, for free.
-For instance, through the GI Bill Chapter 30 and 31, they are entitled to job and employment training through the VR office, and can receive help with accommodations for their disability at work.
+Most vets do not know about benefits available to them for free.
+For instance, through the GI Bill Chapter 30 and 31, veterans are entitled to job and employment training through the VR office, and can receive help with accommodations for their disability at work.

 Timeline: Transitioning from High School to the Workforce